wp-plugins/admin-menus-fixed/readme.txt

 = 1.1.1 =

-* Compatibility with WordPress 3.4+.
+* Compatibility with WordPress 3.5+, 3.4+.
 Code cleanup.

 = 1.1 =

 * Compatibility with WordPress 3.3+.
-Incorporates HoverIntent on the Toolbar drop-down's hair trigger, increasing the delay for better navigation.
+Incorporates HoverIntent on the Admin Bar drop-down's hair trigger, increasing the delay for better navigation.
 Code rewriitten for better compatibility according to conventional practice.

 = 1.0 =